Rules of Use for Grier’s Field at Deerlick Astronomy Village

-Guests – You are allowed to bring up to two guests to the property if they have signed a release form.
+Guests – Individual and Family members are allowed to bring up to two guests to the property if they have signed a release form.
 Deposit this form in the camp fee box located in the check-in cabin.
 Guests are required to pay the nightly camping fee fee.
 If you wish to bring more than 2 guests you must contact the property manager prior to arrival (firstname.lastname@example.org).
 Special allowances are made for scout or student groups.
 Contact the property manager for more information.

 The Atlanta Astronomy Club House & Observatory on Grier’s Field – The two yellow buildings in the west corner of Grier’s Field are privately owned by the Atlanta Astronomy Club and are available for use by AAC members.
 If you have any questions concerning the use of the AAC club house, observatory or equipment therein, please contact email@example.com or firstname.lastname@example.org.

 Where is Deerlick Astronomy Village?

 DAV Coordinates: 33.561420, -82.763140 (N33° 33′ 41.11″, W82° 45′ 47.30″)